Firat Cewerî

-Firat Cewerî (born 1959) is a Kurdish writer, translator and journalist.
-He was born in the town of Derik near Mardin in south-eastern Turkey.
+Firat Cewerî is a Kurdish writer, translator and journalist.
+He was born in the town of Derik near Mardin in southeastern Turkey.
 In the 1980s, he emigrated to Sweden, where he lives now.

 He started writing in Kurdish in the 1980s.
 He served as the editor of the Kurdish journal Nûdem for about 10 years.
 He has written more than ten books in Kurdish and translated literary works of John Steinbeck, Chekhov, Dostoevsky, Astrid Lindgren, Yaşar Kemal and Henning Mankell into Kurdish.